-7 Perspectives and conclusions
+7. Perspectives and conclusions.
 We have considered a number of methods which aim to find a better approximation to the solution of the trust-region subproblem than that delivered by the Steihaug-Toint scheme.
 These methods are based on solving the subproblem within a subspace defined by the Krylov space generated by the conjugate-gradient and Lanczos methods.
 The Krylov subproblem has a number of useful properties which lead to its efficient solution.
-The resulting algorithm is available as a Fortran 90 module, HSL\VF05, within the Harwell Subroutine Library (1998).
+The resulting algorithm is available as a Fortran-90 module, HSL_VF05 [6].

-We must admit to being slightly disappointed that the new method did not perform uniformly better than the Steihaug-Toint scheme, and were genuinely surprised that a more accurate approximation does not appear to significantly reduce the number of function evaluations within a standard trust-region method.
-While this may limit the use of the methods developed here, it also calls into question a number of other recent eigensolution-based proposals for solving the trust-region subproblem (see Rendl, Vanderbei and Wolkowicz, 1995, Rendl and Wolkowicz, 1997, Sorensen, 1997, Santos and Sorensen, 1995).
-While these authors demonstrate that their methods provide an effective means of solving the subproblem, they make no effort to evaluate whether this is actually useful within a trust-region method.
-The results given in this paper suggest that this may not in fact be the case.
-This also leads to the interesting question as to whether it is possible to obtain useful low-accuracy solutions with these methods.
+We must admit to being slightly disappointed that the new method did not perform uniformly better than the Steihaug-Toint scheme, and we were genuinely surprised that a more accurate approximation does not appear to significantly reduce the number of function evaluations within a standard trust-region method, at least in the tests we performed.
+While this may limit the use of the methods developed here, it also calls into question a number of other recent eigensolution-based proposals for solving the trust-region subproblem (see [15], [16], [17], [21]).
+While these authors demonstrate that their methods provide an effective means of solving the subproblem,